mitkof6/OpenSim_API_tutorial/README.md

 # An OpenSim API introductory tutorial

 This is an OpenSim API introductory tutorial.
+You can find the tutorial files in the `src/` folder along with the solutions.
+In the `doc/` folder, you can find a short presentation introducing C++ basics.

 ## Pre-requirements